 Award: This will consist of an amount towards subsistence for the student and an amount towards research project expenses for the Institution concerned.
 The amounts awarded will be calculated on the basis of a weekly rate, which is reviewed annually.
 The current rates are £200.00 per week towards subsistence and up to £500.00 towards research expenses.

-Application date: Applications should be received by 1st February, 1st June or 1st October, by the Secretary of the Grants Committee.
+Application date: Applications should be received by 1st February, by the Secretary of the Grants Committee.